 John quickly reached out to several people who he and Patty thought might be interested in serving on the board of this new nonprofit, and they were delighted when twelve people responded positively.
-Meanwhile, Theda worked with the Merrymeeting Gleaners to get their assistance in determining what vegetables the smaller and often undersupplied local food banks and pantries needed most, and to make a plan with them for their help with both harvesting and transporting the harvest.
+Meanwhile, Theda worked with the Merrymeeting Gleaners to get their assistance in determining what vegetables the smaller, and often undersupplied, local food banks and pantries needed most, and to make a plan with them for their help with both the harvesting and the transportation of the harvest.

-Between mid-March and mid-April, three long meetings were held involving the board and staff, facilitated by John, during which many ideas were discussed and refined, bylaws were created, board officers were elected, a budget was approved, and the project was named.
-By late April, Growing to Give* had become an IRS-approved 501(c)(3) nonprofit with a strong board, an experienced staff, and a detailed plan to grow and donate approximately two tons of veggies during the 2017 pilot season.
-By mid-May, the Growing to Give website and a Facebook page had been launched, a newsletter had been sent to potential volunteers and donors, the date of the first event to be hosted by Growing to Give at Scatter Good Farm had been set, and seedlings were growing in the greenhouse!
+Between mid-March and mid-April 2017, three long meetings were held involving the board and staff during which many ideas were discussed and refined, bylaws were created, board officers were elected, a budget was approved, and the project was named.
+By late April, Growing to Give* had become an IRS-approved 501(c)(3) nonprofit with a strong board, an experienced staff, and a detailed plan to grow and donate approximately two tons of veggies during the 2017 pilot season, which they did.

 *Growing to Give is an authorized DBA of the nonprofit Center for a Green Future, which is incorporated in Maine.